sensu/sensu-docs-legacy/source/docs/0.16/scaling_strategies.md

 # Scaling Sensu Across Multiple Sites {#scaling-sensu-across-multiple-sites}

-Every distributed system, Sensu included, but take into account special considerations when scaling across multiple sites (datacenters) where the networking (WAN) will be unreliable.
+Every distributed system, Sensu included, must take into account special considerations when scaling across multiple sites (datacenters) where the networking (WAN) will be unreliable.